 New COVID-19 cases plummet in Nebraska

-Testing has changed around the holidays, making comparisons difficult.
-Labs and testing sites closed.
-People traveled or prepared for the holidays instead of getting tested.
-Some counties and states didn't report data as quickly.

-Across Nebraska, cases fell in 48 counties, with the best declines in Douglas, Lancaster and Sarpy counties.
+Across Nebraska, cases fell in 60 counties, with the best declines in Douglas, Hall and Saunders counties.

 >> See how your community has fared with recent coronavirus cases